KongPleiku/SparkSupportPackage/README.md

 # SparkSupportPackage
+Description:
-This package is used for support Spark ETL function, also provide automatic function for easier and maintain the logic of ETL job
+- This package provide function for automate for ETL job.